alexsimsim/sharepointfollow/README.md

 1. **Follow-SharePointSite.ps1** - Full-featured script with comprehensive error handling and detailed output
 2. **Follow-SharePointSite-Simple.ps1** - Simplified version for quick usage
+3. **Get-UserFollowedSites.ps1** - Retrieves and displays SharePoint sites that a specific user is following
-3. **Example-Usage.ps1** - Example commands showing how to use the main script
+4. **Example-Usage.ps1** - Example commands showing how to use the main script

 ## Prerequisites